 Flowers: $50-$100 (depending on the selection)

-Catering: $8 or $10 per person options for light refreshments after the service (depending on food choice & in consultation with the church catering team).
+Catering: From $10 per person options for light refreshments after the service (depending on food choice & in consultation with the church catering team).

 Video & Photography?